 Students may begin taking courses for the certificate in Summer, Fall, or Spring.

+Distance Education (DE) tuition charges are based on the student’s academic program and registration.
 Visit NC State’s Undergraduate Online and Distance Education Tuition rates page for detailed information about graduate tuition and fees.

 Enrollees must complete a total of 15 credit hours.
 All the course work is available as online and distance education courses.
 Two foundational horticultural courses are required for the certificate, taking up six of the total fifteen credit hours: